faforus/wielechowski.ts/README.md

 Facebook-ready with Open Graph (OG) image integration and descriptions.
 No server side rendering yet.

-Responsive design for large screens, regular screens, and mobile devices.
+Responsive design for large, regular screens, and mobile devices.

-Animated burger menu.
+Animated burger menu. (press ctrl + m to switch to burger menu)

 Preloading of crucial images.

-WEBP image support.

-Appropriate image types loaded without the picture element for devices that either support or do not support .WEBP images, with the help of the ua-parser-js library.
+WEBP image support - appropriate image types loaded without the picture element for devices that either support or do not support WEBP images - with the help of the ua-parser-js library.

 Smooth page transitions using the Framer Motion library.

 Functional contact form set up with Firebase functions, Fetch API, Express, and Nodemailer library.

-Two mini galleries with custom scroll - vertical and horizontal with modal.
+Two mini galleries with custom scroll - vertical and horizontal, and with modal.

 One large gallery with modal and image sorting.